 Many people prefer to find their child first and use the agency which has the file.
-This will involve adopting a child designated Special Focus, so you would want to be open to at least a moderate amount of needs.
+Because of new regulations from the US Department of State you will need to have a completed home study before you can be matched with a child.
+Finding your child first will involve adopting a child designated Special Focus, so you will need to be open to at least a moderate amount of needs.
 Flexibility in gender and age is also helpful.
 People who prefer to find their child first often like the idea of adopting a waiting child or like to have more control over the matching process.
 If you find your child first, you will have a longer wait from the time you identify a child until you travel, so consider how you would feel about that when deciding if finding your child first is best for your family.

 Besides agency photolistings, here are some ways to view waiting children, most agency designated: